 If you’ve had a technician come take a look at your HVAC unit recently, you might’ve heard the terms “refrigerant” or “Freon” tossed around.
 These are vital components of your AC system, and it’s probably a good idea to understand just what’s going on when someone mentions them.
 But without a general baseline to work off of, you might be flying blind when you’re trying to discuss it with your technician.

 Fear not!
-Here at American Air, we never want to blindside our customers and make them feel overwhelmed.
+Here at American Air & Heat, we never want to blindside our customers and make them feel overwhelmed.
 To make that discussion easier, here is a quick primer on Freon that we’ve put together to give you a better understanding.
 This refrigerant is critical to maintaining a comfortable home, and it’s smart to at least understand the ins and outs of it.

 What Is Freon?

 When air conditioners were first manufactured for public consumption, the chemicals inside them were dangerous.
 They were extremely toxic if you inhaled them, and there was a good chance you could accidentally start a fire if the chemicals leaked.
 Something had to be done.

 So, scientists adopted R-22 refrigerant or Freon.
 They first used it in actual refrigerators before using it in air conditioners in 1932 as a safer, non-toxic option that wouldn’t burst into flames at the first sign of heat.

 This compound is what heats and cools your air as it travels through the circulation process.
 It turns into a gas and then back to liquid depending on whether it’s being heated or cooled, and that works in conjunction with your HVAC system to adjust the temperature of your air.